vimwiki/vimwiki/CONTRIBUTING.md

       commits go here directly.
 Always try to keep this branch in a working state, that is, if the task you work on requires multiple commits, make sure intermediate commits don't make Vimwiki unusable (or at least push these commits at one go).
-    - `master`: This branches is for released states only.
+    - `master`: This branch is for released states only.
 Whenever a reasonable set of changes has piled up in the `dev` branch, a [release is done](#Preparing a release).
 After a release, `dev` has been merged into `master` and `master` got exactly one additional commit in which the version number in `plugin/vimwiki.vim` is updated.
 Apart from these commits and the merge